Halani Aulika

 Halani Aulika (born 31 August 1983) is a rugby union prop from Tonga who plays for Top 14 side Grenoble.

 Playing career

 Provincial Rugby

 Born in Tonga, Aulika emigrated to New Zealand in 2000 at the age of 17.
 After finishing school, he was a fixture in Auckland club rugby for several years but was unable to break into the Auckland provincial side.
 Short of opportunities in Auckland, he transferred to Otago for the 2010 ITM Cup.

-With Otago, Aulika was an instant success and one of the bright lights in a disappointing season for the province.

 After serving a three-match ban for an incident in club rugby, he quickly established himself as one of the side's starting props alongside former All Black Kees Meeuws.
 In 10 appearances, he scored a team-leading five tries and established himself as one of the best attacking props in the competition.

 In the 2011 ITM Cup, Aulika appeared in the first five matches of the season for Otago before leaving to take up his international duties for Tonga ahead of the 2011 Rugby World Cup.